MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Start-AzureRmSiteRecoveryUnplannedFailoverJob.md

 ```

 ## DESCRIPTION
-The **Start-AzureRmSiteRecoveryUnplannedFailoverJob** cmdlet starts the unplanned failover of an azure_2 Site Recovery protection entity or recovery plan.
+The **Start-AzureRmSiteRecoveryUnplannedFailoverJob** cmdlet starts the unplanned failover of an Azure Site Recovery protection entity or recovery plan.
 You can check whether the job succeeds by using the Get-AzureRmSiteRecoveryJob cmdlet.

 ## EXAMPLES